 Remember the hill of water– This hill is formed by the inward push of water through a process call Ekman Transport

-Remember the Coriolis Force move objects to the right in the northern hemisphere
+Coriolis Force move objects to the right in the northern hemisphere

 Wind blowing on the surface of the ocean has the greatest effect on the surface.
 However, for the lower layers of the ocean to move they must be pushed by the friction between the layers of water above.
 Consequently, the lower layer moves slower than the layer above.
 With each successive layer down in the water column the speed is reduce.
 This leads to the spiral affect seen in the above diagram.

 The net movement of water (averaged over the entire upper 330 meters of the ocean) is 90o to the right of the wind direction (in the northern hemisphere).

 When the water is pushed to the right it forms the hill we described above.
 So, when water is pushed along by the wind it wants to be turned to the right by the Coriolis force (in the northern hemisphere) but it must fight against gravity (trying to move up the hill of water formed by Ekman transport).
 A balance is met between the Coriolis and the gravity (pressure gradient force).
 This balance produces a balanced flow called a Geostrophic current.

 Eastern and Western Boundary CurrentsBoundary Currents are the major geostrophic currents around the gyre